ilios/user-guide/courses-and-sessions/courses/README.md

     </figcaption>
 </figure>

 **TIP:** It can be helpful to sort by **"Status"** when you want to find out which Courses may not have been published yet.
-Courses with the status of "Not Published" will appear in the list before "Published" courses based on the A-Z sort order applied here.
+Courses with the status of "Not Published" will appear in the list before "Published" courses based on the A-Z sort order applied here with any "Scheduled" courses appearing at the end.
+Flip the sort for the reverse listing.

 <figure>
   <img src="../../images/course_images/course_list.png" alt="course list shown">